 5. Make your own Valentine’s Day cards

 Channel your elementary school days and write cards to your loved ones.
-In a year where distance has kept us apart from family and friends, the art of a handwritten letter will surely be appreciated.
+In the digital era, the art of a handwritten letter will surely be appreciated.
 Let your loved ones know how much you care about them, today and every day by sending your own Valentine’s Day cards.

 6. See the sights in Paris

-While much of Paris may still be shut down, the spirit of love is still alive in the city.
+You can’t visit Paris without witnessing the spirit of love alive throughout the city.
 Take a walk through some of Paris’ most romantic landmarks like Jardin des Tuileries, Montmartre’s Mur des je t’aime, Pont des Arts, and finish off the day by watching the sunset by the Seine.
 There really is nothing more beautiful than watching the sunset over the Eiffel Tower!

 Whether you’re spending the day alone, with your significant other, or with friends and family, make sure to send love to someone in your life.
-The lingering effects of lockdown and curfew might still be hard on loved ones, so this year is about spreading the love more than ever.
 What are your plans for Valentine’s Day?
 We’d love to hear your ideas below!

-Written by Jessica Johnston for HiP Paris.
+Written by Jessica Johnston for HIP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
-We can connect you to our trusted providers for amazing service and rates.
+We can connect you to our trusted providers for amazing service and rates or click here.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.